-Above: We created a niche of bookshelves and benched seating (complete with underneath storage) on the back wall.
+Above: In our dining area, we created a niche of bookshelves and benched seating (complete with underneath storage) on the back wall.
 Our two Eames Tables by Vitra (of different sizes) can be configured according to our needs; we use them for dining, homework, and even some sewing.
 One table can be brought outside easily for al fresco dining, and my beloved Ercol chairs are stackable if we need more space.

 Above L: A corner of the table serves as a solo breakfast spot.
 Above R: The same table, set for a dinner party.

-Above: Every inch of available space in the kitchen is lined with cabinets.
+Above: Just about every inch of available space in the kitchen is lined with cabinets.
 N.B.
 The World's Best Countertop Appliance, the Zojirushi Induction Heat Rice Cooker, is the only appliance on my counter.

 Above: A midcentury cabinet in the entry hall contains hats, gloves, and scarves.
 See The Mystery of Bamboo Floors Uncovered to see why we chose bamboo.

-Above: When not in use, the Ercol Nesting Tables nestle under one other and fit neatly beneath the Ercol stationery table.
+Above: When not in use, our Ercol Nesting Tables nestle under one other and fit neatly beneath the Ercol stationery table.
 The ottoman holds storage underneath.

-Above: We bought a set of steel Metro Shelves (commercial kitchen shelves) provides useful storage.
+Above: In the living room, a set of steel Metro Shelves (commercial kitchen shelves) provides useful storage.
 We bought these shelves on Canal Street in New York's Chinatown when we were first married.
 They have been reconfigured at least eight times, including twice in this house—the best $1,000 we have ever spent.

 Above L: Closets for hanging clothes have been inserted into the office; the wide doors function as bulletin boards for architectural drawings.
 Above R: Open shelves in the bath hold storage baskets.